yakuter/ugin/README.md

 ```

 ### 2. CORS Middleware
-CORS is really important for API's and UGin has it's own CORS middleware in **include/middleware.go**.
+CORS is important for API's and UGin has it's own CORS middleware in **include/middleware.go**.
 CORS middleware is called with the code below.
 ```
 router.Use(include.CORS())
 ```